- The risks of an interconnected world

 Question: What happens if I drop it or lose it (or if the family dog buries it in the garden with her favourite chew toy)?

-Applying basic risk management thinking might look like this:
+Applying basic risk management thinking to the question above might look like this:

 - Do I want to carry the risk myself? - I can afford to buy another phone outright asap.